 We will manage complaints in a timely and professional manner.
 We will endeavour to contact the complainant within 48 hours to discuss a timeframe to deal with their complaint.

 So, service users who are not satisfied with the service they have received, feel they have not been treated fairly and reasonably by us or wish to complain about a specific aspect of our services, we ask them to please tell us.

 In most cases, complaints are managed locally in the first instance.
-If the complainant has exhausted the local process and is still not satisfied with the response to their complaint, you can have the complaint reviewed through contacting Berry Street’s Director of Services.
+If the complainant has exhausted the local process and is still not satisfied with the response to their complaint, your complaint will be reviewed with the appropriate Relationships Australia Victoria Executive.

 The feedback provided about the quality of the service they have received will not affect the services they or their family receives.